Ian Happ Player Props: Cubs vs. Marlins

-On Saturday, Ian Happ (.395 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 4:05 PM ET.
+The Chicago Cubs, including Ian Happ (.351 slugging percentage in past 10 games, including zero homers), take on starter Bryan Hoeing and the Miami Marlins at LoanDepot park, Sunday at 12:05 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Marlins.

 Ian Happ Game Info & Props vs. the Marlins